Vanity (clothing): History

 Emery and Ann Jahnke purchased the Vanity name in 1957 from a dress shop where Ann worked in Dickinson, North Dakota.
 Vanity was incorporated in 1966, opening a 900 sqft store in Dickinson.
 In 1969, the first Vanity junior fashion store opened in Fargo, North Dakota.

 In 1960, the store moved to a 2000 sqft location and opened a children's clothing store in the original location.
 In 1964, the Jahnkes opened a 3000 sqft store in Grand Forks, North Dakota, with one-third of the floor space dedicated to junior women's merchandise.
 This store proved to be so successful that the Jahnkes sold their Dickinson locations and opened Vanity 2 in Grand Forks with 4000 sqft of space.
 It was the only junior women's store in the state at the time.

 In 1971, Vanity 3 opened in downtown Fargo.
 The store was part of a Concept208, which consisted of a music store, shoe store, candle and poster store, young men's store, hot dog stand and Vanity.

 Eight new locations were established in 1972, including Vanity 4 in Bismarck, Vanity 5 in West Acres Mall of Fargo, and six stores in Colorado, marking the first time the company had expanded beyond the borders of North Dakota.
 Vanity headquarters moved to Fargo in 1974.

-In April 2010, Vanity opened a new store in the Mall at Johnson City, Tennessee.
-The store is the first the chain opened in the Tri-Cities.

-In July 2010, Vanity temporarily closed its West Acres store while it remodeled.

-The new store design includes tall, glass storefront windows for better viewing into the store, a new lighting system, full-length mirrors, added lighting and wood benches in dressing rooms.

 By 2013, the Vanity chain had grown to 170 stores in 26 states; the corporate headquarters and distribution center remain in Fargo, North Dakota, along with the company's website.

 In early 2017, Vanity announced that it had filed for bankruptcy and was closing its 140 outlets in 27 states.